fgm/g2/README.md

 ## Installing / upgrading / uninstalling

+### Installing

+Installing is Drupal standard: just copy the module, enable it and configure it by going through each of the tabs starting at `/admin/content/g2/services`

 ### Upgrading

 | From...To |  4.7.y   |   5.y    |   6.y    |    7.y     | 8.y &rarr; 10.y |